ethpowers/hellow-world/README.md

 # hellow-world
 Hellow World repo

-This if the first git-hub repo for me!
+This is the first git-hub repo for me!
 Cool!..